-In 1974, Sister Susan received her Masters in Social Work from the University of Chicago and was assigned to Indonesia in 1975 where she set up a community based health program; was a consultant for social work in Bandung hospitals and a teacher in the National School for Social Welfare.
+In 1974, Sister Susan earned a Masters in Social Work from the University of Chicago and was assigned to Indonesia in 1975 where she set up a community-based health program, was a consultant for social work in Bandung hospitals and a teacher in the National School for Social Welfare.
 As always, Sister Susan made friends everywhere and especially in her own neighborhood of Muslim families.

-In 1991, Sister Sue Gubbins and four other Maryknoll Sisters opened a new mission in East Timor, an island in the Indonesian archipelago.
+In 1991, Sister Susan and four other Maryknoll Sisters opened a new mission in East Timor, an island in the Indonesian archipelago.
 They were invited to East Timor by Bishop Carlos Belo of Dili.
-On Mardi Gras they arrived in the mountain parish of Aileu, with only 24 villages.
+On Mardi Gras they arrived in the mountain parish of Aileu, with 24 villages.
 They were the first Sisters ever assigned to that parish.
-Slowly they got to know the people and their language and the many basic needs as they began their pastoral work.
+Slowly they got to know the people and their language and the many basic needs as they began their work.

-As Sister Susan learned of the many people unable to walk, she and other trained technicians opened a shop for making special shoes and braces, run on a profit-sharing basis among the workers.
+As Sister Susan became aware of many people unable to walk, she and other trained technicians opened a shop for making special shoes and braces, run on a profit-sharing basis among the workers.

-After serving in East Timor for 26 years, Sister Susan returned to the U.S. Presently, she resides at the Maryknoll Sisters Center where she volunteers in the Communications Office.
+After serving in East Timor for 26 years, Sisters Susan and Dorothy turned over the Clinic to local staff.
+In 2017, Sister Susan returned to Maryknoll, NY to retire.
+She resides at the Maryknoll Sisters Center in Maryknoll, NY and volunteers in the Sisters’ Communications Office.